top of page

 2015: NYS PHIP Designation

-Healthcare partners and FDRHPO begin working as the Accountable Care Organization in the North Country, starting the Medicare value-based contract.
+Healthcare partners and FDRHPO began working as the Accountable Care Organization in the North Country, starting the Medicare value-based contract.

 2017: LIFT Grant Received